Vasilishki: History

 Within the Grand Duchy of Lithuania, Vasilishki was part of Vilnius Voivodeship.
-In 1795, the town was acquired by the Russian Empire as a result of the Third Partition of Poland.
+In 1706, during the Great Northern War, King Stanisław Leszczyński stayed in the town.
+In 1766, the Wasiliszki starostwo was held by Michał Kazimierz Ogiński.
+In 1795, the town was acquired by the Russian Empire as a result of the Third Partition of Polish-Lithuanian Commonwealth.

+In late 18th century it was part of Lida powiat of Wilno Governorate, Russian Empire.